Here at Taste the Love we are a little obsessed with pesto at the moment and want to make pesto everything.

 Many people’s experience of pesto will be shop bought in a jar, but once you start making your own there is no going back!
 Also when I say “Pesto” I am stretching the truth a little, all I mean is green things blitzed up with garlic, citrus, nuts, salt, pepper and an optional cheese.

-At my pop up restaurant at Gray’s Larder I gave all my guests a little pot of Cavolo Nero “Pesto” to take home and experiment with, but you can make it out of anything green and tasty.
+At our pop up restaurant at Gray’s Larder we gave all our guests a little pot of Cavolo Nero “Pesto” to take home and experiment with, but you can make it out of anything green and tasty.

 Gray’s Larder Cavolo Nero Pesto

 How to make Cavolo Nero Pesto

 Olive Oil – approx 200ml (enough to make a paste )

 - De stalk the cavolo nero and chop.